Italy has among the most UNESCO sites in the world with 55.

 Villa Romana del Casale – 1997

 This Roman Villa built in the 4th century is located in the countryside, near the town of Piazza Armerina.
-This is a supreme example of a luxurious Roman hunting villa.
-A sophisticated construction full of mosaics that are nothing short of exceptional.
+This is a supreme example of a luxurious Roman hunting villa a sophisticated construction.
+The villa contains some of the best-preserved Roman mosaics in the world, including the famous “Bikini Girls” mosaic.

 Arab and Norman Palermo including the Cathedrals of Cefalù and Monreale – 2015